 Louisa McCune is the executive director of Kirkpatrick Foundation.
-She is a board member of Philanthropy Southwest and serves as an advisory trustee to the Kirkpatrick Family Fund, Oklahoma Contemporary Arts Center, and Green Box Arts Festival.
+She is a board member of Philanthropy Southwest and Animal Grantmakers and serves as an advisory trustee to the Kirkpatrick Family Fund, Oklahoma Contemporary Arts Center, and Green Box Arts Festival.
 She is also editor in chief and co-founder of ArtDesk magazine, a member and co-founder of the Oklahoma Roundtable for Animal Welfare, and a member of Rotary Club of Oklahoma City, Club 29.

 McCune is a past member of the American Society of Magazine Editors and has served on the boards of City Arts Center, the Oklahoma Center for Poets and Writers, the Oklahoma Music Hall of Fame and Museum, and Wilson Arts, Inc. She is a former committee member for the Thatcher Hoffman Smith prize and judge for the National Magazine Awards.

 From 1997 to 2011, she served as editor in chief of Oklahoma Today.
 Under her guidance, the magazine won more than 250 national and state awards, including three SPJ Best Magazine awards and two Magazine of the Year awards from the International Regional Magazine Association.